w3c/market-data-odrl-profile/FixingsExample.md

 ```

 Finally, we can create two Permissions.
 The Permission controlling the real-time data specifies the assignee as just FI "XYZ" (no affiliates) and constrain the users of the Permission to just those working in the front office.
 Likely, we'd also have to specify that those users be members of a Closed User Group - so only authorized and authenticated users can access the data.

+Assuming that the real-time data is accessed through a Bloomberg terminal, we can set Bloomberg as both the controls provider and display system provider.

 ```
 dre:1dab2ac7-ef96-41e3-8b2f-bdd9ead1a983